 I prefer to prune mine during the fall to get the Philodendron the best chance of winter survival and produce healthier leaves in the spring.

 Depending on how significant the growth is and the number of leaves, you can trim it lightly to have only thirty to forty percent leaves left than earlier.
 You can also prune all pink leaves to reset the variegation balance.

 Take precautions when pruning Philodendron and cut below the leaf node.
 The node is the spot where the leaf meets the stem.
 The new growth starts from these nodes, so you mustn’t damage the node.

 If the Philodendron has all pink leaves, then you can enjoy it for a while, but don’t leave them too long as it increases the risk of the plant dying.
 Prune it strategically so you can have the right balance between variegated and non-variegated leaves.

 What can you add to the soil to help Pink Princess Philodendron stay pink?

 The variegation isn’t dependent on the external factors as much as the plant itself.
 The variegation is a result of a mutation in the plant.
 When you have a variegated plant-like pink philodendron that has pink leaves, look at the stem of the plant.

 If the stem has variegation in it, the next node on the variegation stem will be variegated.
 Don’t be disappointed if leaves become entirely green, but wait for the future leave as it may get variegated.

-Don't place the variegated side of leaves directly in the sunlight.
-Too bright sunlight can scratch the leaves, and it makes the leave dry.
+Don’t place the variegated side of leaves directly in the sunlight.
+Too bright sunlight can scratch the leaves, and it makes them leave dry.